Chocolate Bread Pudding

 A Pandemic Obsession

 Bread pudding and I have a long history as well.
-Bread pudding was one of the dishes I became responsible for at my first job as a line cook.
-As the only woman in the kitchen, desserts became my responsibilities, albeit, not part of my actual job.
+The bread pudding was one of the dishes I became responsible for at my first job as a line cook.
+As the only woman in the kitchen, desserts became my responsibility, albeit, not part of my actual job.
 Like rice pudding, I made bread pudding several times a week.
-But this dish, that I was so familiar with, took on a whole new meaning (and obsession) once the pandemic struck.
+But this dish, which I was so familiar with, took on a whole new meaning (and obsession) once the pandemic struck.

 bread pudding